Skip to Main Content

 Verifying Information from ChatGPT

-This technique is called Lateral Reading and is similar to what fact-checkers do.
-Your goal when doing lateral reading is to look for other examples of the fact/statement that you are concerned about.
+One of these new techniques is Lateral Reading.
+Similar to what fact-checkers do, your goal when doing lateral reading is to look for other examples of the fact/statement that you are concerned about.
 This could involve checking references and confirming the information across multiple sources.
 For example, you may end up on several news sites to confirm that the event you looked up actually happened.

 For a more in-depth tutorial on lateral reading, check out this video from Crash Course Navigating Digital Information.